QubitPi/leadership-blogs/src/content/posts/project-management/index.md

 For this, we __must define the _end_ of a project as the _start_ of the next continuing effort__ and make sure each managed project contributed to the infinite game of an organization

+In addition, a project must support the higher vision of the organization and the project manager must understand why the project is being created and what ist purpose in the organization[^1].

 :::